NCBI-Hackathons/Semantic-search-log-analysis-pipeline/README.md

 ## Reporting at three levels of specificity / granularity

-The UMLS API offers a **preferred term** for what visitors typed, when possible.
+The [Unified Medical Language System (UMLS)](https://www.nlm.nih.gov/research/umls/quickstart.html) API offers a **preferred term** for what site visitors typed, when possible.
 This is how we are able to standardize multiple customer versions of a search concept into one concept that can be accurately aggregated.
-Here, a before-and-after study for a home page redesign.
+We also include "fuzzy matching" against data from a web site spidering, because many product and service names, proper names, and other entities are not covered by UMLS.
+Here, a before-and-after study of how search behavior changed after a home page redesign.

 ![Contact Dan for assistance](BiggestMovers-June-NLM_Home.png "Biggest movers, June vs. May")